TencentBlueKing/BKDocs/EN/APIGateway/1.17/UserGuide/HowTo/call-gateway-api.md

 On the application management page, expand the left menu **Application Configuration** and click **Basic Information**.

-The `bk_app_code` and `bk_app_secret` in the authentication information on the right page are the BlueKing application accounts required to access the cloud API.
+The `bk_app_code` and `bk_app_secret` in the secret information on the right page are the BlueKing application accounts required to access the cloud API.

 ![image.png](./media/call-gateway-api-02.png)